Best Corporate Learning Management System For Small Business

 Source: LMS design by Agente

-Proprietary LMS is owned and managed by the LMS vendor usually on an annual license fee.
+A proprietary LMS is owned and managed by the LMS vendor, and is usually available via an annual license fee.

 Examples: Litmos, Topyx, Saba, Blackboard.

-- Come with training, and customer support from the company.
+- Comes with training and customer support from the company.

 - Guaranteed security.